Sviatoslav II of Kiev: Grand Prince of Kiev

 According to the Primary Chronicle, "the devil stirred up strife" among the three brothers shortly after the canonization of Saints Boris and Gleb.
 Sviatoslav and Vsevolod united their forces and expelled Iziaslav from Kiev on 22 March 1073.
 The chronicler put the blame for this action on Sviatoslav, stating that "he was the instigator of his brother's expulsion, for he desired more power".
 The chronicler also states that Sviatoslav had "misled Vsevolod by asserting that" Iziaslav "was entering into an alliance" with Vseslav Briacheslavich against them.
 Modern historians disagree about the motives of Sviatoslav's action.
 Franklin and Shepard write that he was driven by "straightforward greed"; Martin says that Sviatoslav who seems to have suffered from a grave illness wanted to secure his sons' right to Kiev which would have been lost if Sviatoslav "had predeceased Iziaslav without having ruled" the town.
 In fact, the Primary Chronicle states that it was Sviatoslav who "ruled in Kiev after the expulsion" of Iziaslav.

 Initially, the head of the Monastery of the Caves, Feodosy criticized Sviatoslav for usurping the throne.
 However, before his death in May 1074 he was reconciled with the grand prince, who supported the foundation of a stone church dedicated to the Mother of God in Kiev.
 Sviatoslav also supported the compilation of ecclesiastic works.
 Two izborniki or miscellanies—collections of excerpts from the Bible and from theological works—were completed under his auspices in 1073 and 1076.
 According to the Izbornik of 1073, Sviatoslav, who is praised as a "new Ptolemy", had by that time collected a great number of spiritual books.

 Sviatoslav's rule was short and uneventful.
-His dethroned brother first fled to Poland, but Duke Boleslav II, who was Sviatoslav's son-in-law, expelled him from his lands.
+His dethroned brother first fled to Poland, but Duke Bolesław II, who was Sviatoslav's son-in-law, expelled him from his lands.
 Next Iziaslav sought the assistance of the German monarch, Henry IV.
 The latter, in 1075, sent his envoys—including Sviatoslav's brother-in-law, Burchard—to Kiev to collect more information.
 According to the Primary Chronicle, "in his pride", Sviatoslav "showed them his riches", displaying them "the innumerable quantity of his gold, silver and silks".
 In 1076 Sviatoslav sent reinforcements to Poland to help his son-in-law against the Bohemians.

 Sviatoslav died on 27 December 1076.
 The Primary Chronicle writes that "the cutting of a sore" caused his death.
 He was buried in the Holy Savior Cathedral in Chernigov.
 Within a year, his elder brother Iziaslav was restored and Sviatoslav's sons lost most parts of his domains.